awsdocs/aws-sam-developer-guide/doc_source/serverless-getting-started-hello-world.md

 1. Installing the AWS SAM command line interface \(CLI\)\. **Note:** Make sure that you have version 1\.13\.0 or later\.
 Check the version by running the `sam --version` command\.

-1. If you select the `Image` package type, having an Amazon Elastic Container Registry \(Amazon ECR\) repository URI to perform a deployment\.

 ## Step 1: Download a sample AWS SAM application<a name="serverless-getting-started-hello-world-initialize"></a>

 **Command to run:**